babel/babel/CONTRIBUTING.md

 + [js-tokens](http://ghub.io/js-tokens) This is used to get tokens for syntax error highlighting.

-+ [leven](http://ghub.io/leven) A levenstein algorithm to determine how close a word is to another.
-This is used to offer suggestions when using the utility.undeclaredVariableCheck transformer.

 + [line-numbers](http://ghub.io/line-numbers) Used to produce the code frames in syntax errors.

 + [lodash](http://ghub.io/lodash) Used for various utilities.